world-class/REPL/websites/README.md

 - [ThrowAwayMail](https://www.throwawaymail.com/) - Obtain a temporary email that's valid for 48 hours.

+# Open source
+- [Open Source Guides](https://opensource.guide/) - *"Open source software is made by people just like you.
+Learn how to launch and grow your project."*

 # Programming
 ## Coding challenges
 - [Challenge Rocket](https://challengerocket.com/) - *"Solve a challenge.
 Test your skills.
 Get hired."*